Meldanen/kcl/robotics/final/README.md

 1. Go back to slicer
 2. Go to IGT -> IGTLinkIF
 3. Scroll down to I/O Configuration
-4. Click on either “Entry” or “Target” (if you used the supplied scene) and click send
+4. Click on “Entry” both “Target” (if you used the supplied scene) and click send
+5. The robot should now move to the entry point and you should be prompted to click "enter" on the terminal to proceed to the target point.

+Note: You need to send both points for the robot to begin the operation

 ## Running the whole pipeline:
 The whole pipeline is a multistep process.
 Most parts require some manual observations, and this serves to provide extra safety/protection, assuming this would be translated to a real-life scenario.
 The steps required to run it are as follows: